WhiteCoreSim/WhiteCore-Dev/README.md

 * Check out <http://whitecore-sim.org> for the latest developments, downloads and forum

-* Google + community for WhiteCore with a friendly bunch that is happy to answer questions.
-Find it at <https://plus.google.com/communities/113034607546142208907?cfem=1>
+* MeWe community for WhiteCore with a friendly bunch that is happy to answer questions.
+Find it at <https://mewe.com/group/5cb284545da1780ba88ca30d>

 ## Configuration
 WhiteCore is configured to run 'Out of the Box'.